s0t7x/decky-sunshine/docs/about.md

 ## Sunshine (Open Source Moonlight Game Streaming Server)

 Sunshine is an open-source implementation of the Moonlight game streaming server, which allows you to stream games from your Steam Deck to other devices over a local network or the internet.
-It is based on the Moonlight game streaming protocol developed by NVIDIA.
+It is based on the GameStream protocol developed by NVIDIA.

 ## Moonlight (Game Streaming Protocol by NVIDIA)